Blog - Lifestyle

 TOP TIPS ON HOW TO AVOID PROCRASTINATING AT WORK

 Procrastination.
 We’ve all been there.
-You’re probably doing it right now, right this minute by reading this article about it.
+You’re probably procrastinating right now, right this minute by reading this article about it.
 So, let’s make use of this time by learning a few tips and tricks on how to avoid it.

-What is it and why do we procrastinate?
+What is procrastinating and why do we do it?